DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 ## One function, many calculations

 Now that we have a function that prints a box, what else can we get?
-Delete the last four lines of file you started, and try this instead:
+Delete the last two lines of file you started, and try this instead:

 ```python
 while (size = input("Rug size (empty to quit): ")) != "":